iluvjava/Maths/Notebook 2.0/AMATH 503/Separation of Variables.md

-Let's learn the method of separation of variable and apply to the heat equation.
+cateLet's learn the method of separation of variable and apply to the heat equation.
 The heat equation is introduced here: [[ODEs, PDEs Intro]], and we are using the same set up in this file as well.

 See more about it here: [[Heat Equations]], which is introduced in amath 501 before.